Goldfields Raceway (Welkom), 5 Feb 1977

 Notes on the cars:

-- March 77B (Ian Scheckter): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977.
-Returned to March Engineering in 1978 and sold to Andy Barton (Newcastle upon Tyne), updated to 772P specification, fitted with a 2-litre Ford BDG and used in libre racing.
-Converted to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
+- March 77B (Ian Scheckter): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the South African Formula Atlantic championship in January and February 1977.
+Crashed heavily at Killarney in February and replaced with 77B-7.
+The damaged car was returned to March Engineering, repaired.
+It was updated it to 772P specification and sold to Andy Barton (Newcastle upon Tyne) who fitted with a 2-litre Ford BDG and used it in libre racing in 1978.
+He converted it to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
 Retained for 1980 as a hire drive, usually for Cameron Binnie (Cornhill-on-Tweed, Northumberland).
 Sold to Colin Richardson (Peebles, Scottish Borders, Scotland) and raced in Scottish libre in 1981, 1982 and 1983, using a 1600cc engine.
 Possibly borrowed back by Barton for a couple of races after his 782/792 was wrecked in April 1981.
 To Geoff Todd (Greenlaw, Scottish Borders), and raced at Ingliston again through 1984.
 Advertised by Todd in June 1984.
 Subsequent history unknown.

 - Wheatcroft R18 (Nols Nieman): Sold new to Alex Blignaut, for the 1976 South African season driven by Nols Neiman.
 Chassis number given in AS report of Welkom race 10 Feb 76, with the note that ‘last year’s Wheatcroft works car’ was carried as the team spare [R18-002].
 Used throughout season, the spare remaining un-raced until 1977.
 Reported by Ian Hebblewhite as sold to Grant Maben in 1977, debut at Kyalami 1 Oct 77.